JohnDickerson/KidneyExchange/README.md

 Related Research
 ================

-_FutureMatch: Learning to Match in Dynamic Environments_.
+_FutureMatch: Combining Human Value Judgments and Machine Learning to Match in Dynamic Environments_.
 John P. Dickerson and Tuomas Sandholm.  _Working Paper_.

 _Multi-Organ Exchange: The Whole is Greater than the Sum of its Parts_.
 John P. Dickerson and Tuomas Sandholm.  **AAAI-2014**.
 [Link](http://jpdickerson.com/pubs/dickerson14multi.pdf "John P. Dickerson")